-Impost2 Explanation Mitigation

-เพียสรับเธร

-d.
-LESS THAN SIGNIFICANT IMPACT A significant impact would occur if light

-and glare substantially altered the

-character of off-site areas surrounding the

-site or interfered with the performance of

-an off-site activity.
-Light impacts are

-typically associated with the use of

-artificial light during the evening and

-night-time hours.
-Glare may be a daytime

-occurrence caused by the reflection of

-surflight of artificial light from highly

-and reflective cladding materials and may

-interfere with the safe operation of a

-motor vehicle on adjacent streets.

-Daytime glare is common in urban areas

-and is typically associated with mid- to

-high-rise buildings with exterior façades

-largely or entirely comprised of highly

-reflective glass or mirror-like materials.

-Nightlime glare is primarily associated

-contrasts with existing low ambient light

-conditions.
-Due to the urbanized nature of

-the area, a moderate level of ambient

-nighttime light already exists.
-Nighttime

-lighting sources include street lights,

-vehicle headlights, and interior and

-exterior building illumination.
-The

-proposed 51 dwelling units could include

-nighttime security lighting.
-However, the

-Security lighting would be hight-friendly

-existing ambient nighttime lighting

-conditions The proposed project does not

-include any elements or features that

-would create substantial new sources of

-glare.
-Therefore, light and glare impacts

-would be less than significant.
+Mitigation Impact?
+Explanation Measures d.
+LESS THAN SIGNIFICANT IMPACT A significant impact would occur if light and glare substantially altered the character of off-site areas surrounding the site or interfered with the performance of an off-site activity.
+Light impacts are typically associated with the use of artificial light during the evening and night-time hours.
+Glare may be a daytime occurrence caused by the reflection of sunlight or artificial light from highly polished surfaces, such as window glass and reflective cladding materials, and may interfere with the safe operation of a motor vehicle on adjacent streets.
+Daytime glare is common in urban areas and is typically associated with mid- to high-rise buildings with exterior façades largely or entirely comprised of highly reflective glass or mirror-like materials.
+Nighttime glare is primarily associated with bright point-source lighting that contrasts with existing low ambient light conditions.
+Due to the urbanized nature of the area, a moderate level of ambient nighttime light already exists.
+Nighttime lighting sources include street lights, vehicle headlights, and interior and exterior building illumination.
+The proposed 51 dwelling units could include nightme security lighting.
+However, the security lighting would be night-friendly LEDs and would not substantially change existing ambient nighttime lighting conditions.
+The proposed project does not include any elements or features that would create substantial new sources of glare.
+Therefore, light and glare impacts would be less than significant.
 II.
-A GRICULTURE AND FOREST RESOUR RCES

-a.
-NOIMPACT A significant impact would occur if the

-proposed project would convert valued

-farmland to non-agricultural uses.
-No

-Farmland, agricultural uses, or related

-operations are present within the project

-site or surrounding area.
-While the site is

-Department of Conservation Division of

-Land Resource Protection's Farmland

-Mapping and Monitoring Program has

-classified the site as Urban and Built-up

-Land and not for farmland uses.
-The site

-historically functioned as a "gentleman's

-farm", belonging to an owner that used

-the site for leisure rather than for

-commerce.
-However, the site has not

-nunctioned with agricultural uses since
+A GRICULTURE AND FOREST RESOU RCES а.
+NO IMPACT A significant impact would occur if the proposed project would convert valued farmland to non-agricultural uses.
+No Farmland, agricultural uses, or related operations are present within the project site or surrounding area.
+While the site is zoned A1-1, the State of California, Department of Conservation, Division of Land Resource Protection's Farmland Mapping and Monitoring Program has classified the site as Urban and Built-up Land and not for farmland uses.
+The site historically functioned as a "gentleman's farm", belonging to an owner that used the site for leisure rather than for commerce.
+However, the site has not functioned with agricultural uses since